 Figure 4: Duplicate option within Edit menu

-Tip: Select an existing layout and press the Ctrl + D keyboard shortcut to duplicate the selected layout.
-Want more keyboard shortcuts?
-Get a copy of our PowerPoint Keyboard Shortcuts Ebook.
+- Select an existing layout and press the Ctrl + D keyboard shortcut to duplicate the selected layout.

 - This will create a duplicate of the Title Slide Layout, as shown in Figure 5.
-Select this duplicated layout and right-click or (Command + click) to bring up a context menu -- within this menu, select the Rename Layout option, as shown in Figure 5.
+Select this duplicated layout and right-click or (Ctrl + click) to bring up a context menu.
+Within this menu, select the Rename Layout option, as shown in Figure 5.

 Figure 5: Rename Layout option within the context menu